ytatus94/my_thesis/README.md

 # my_thesis
 This is repository for my Ph.D. thesis

+### 03/30/2018
+* Graduate college ask me to move biblography to the front of appendix

 ### 03/29/2018
 * Add new plots
 * Change the size of plots